 Islands of Recent Basic Volcanics: This geologic grouping is exclusive to the Eastern Group of Islands including Mer (and associated islets), Erub and Ugar.
 These islands have resulted from recent Pleistocene Age (<1.8Ma) volcanic activity and are formed on basaltic lava.
 The most spectacular expression of this recent activity is on the Murray Group where the main island and the two satellite islands of Waier and Dauar are formed on separate volcanic vents (Wilmott 1972).
 The main volcanic vent on Mer, with the steep outer wall of the cone rising directly behind the main area of settlement, is formed on poorly consolidated tuff and ash.
 The tuff crater forms a broad semi-circular rim which has breached, spilling lava to the east, with vesicular flow lava forming the more subdued eastern portion of the island.
 Volcanic activity has been recent enough on Dauar Islet for sheet flow morphology to remain evident on the outer slopes on the cone.
 Erub is perhaps less spectacular, with much of the volcanic cone eroded.
-Vesicular, massively bedded basalt, which forms a pile of up to 150m high (Willmott 1972), comprises much of the islands geology, overlying bedded tuff which is exposed on coastal headlands on the northern side of the island.
+Vesicular, massively bedded basalt, which forms a pile of up to 150m high (Willmott 1972), comprises much of the island.
 Ugar Island presents the eroded remnants of a previously more extensive volcanic plateau.